asherk7/neurovit/README.md

 **Technologies**:

 - **FastAPI** – Backend framework powering the user interface and API endpoints.
-- **OpenCV** – For processing and drawing bounding boxes on MRI scans.
+- **OpenCV** – For processing and creating heatmaps on MRI scans.
 - **LangChain** – Handles the pipeline for RAG (Retrieval-Augmented Generation) in the chatbot.
 - **vLLM** – Efficient serving of large language models (LLMs).
-- **Hugging Face Transformers, PEFT, QLoRA** – Used to fine-tune and quantize the LLM on the **MedQA** dataset.
+- **Hugging Face** – Used Embeddings for creating the RAG system.
+- **OpenAI** – Provides the API for the large language model used in the RAG chatbot.
 - **FAISS** – Enables fast similarity search on embedded scientific documents.
-- **Vector Database** – Stores and retrieves scientific literature embeddings for RAG.
-- **BeautifulSoup** – Gathers up-to-date biomedical papers from PubMed to power the chatbot.
+- **PubMed API** – Gathers up-to-date biomedical papers from PubMed to power the chatbot.

 **Workflow**:

 The application provides an end-to-end pipeline for brain tumor diagnosis and medical assistance.
 Users upload MRI scans through a FastAPI-powered interface, where the images are processed with OpenCV and analyzed by a custom Vision Transformer (ViT) model trained in PyTorch and fine-tuned on the Brain Tumor MRI dataset.
-Once a tumor is detected and classified, the system draws bounding boxes on the image and generates a diagnostic report.
-Users can then interact with an AI medical chatbot, powered by a large language model fine-tuned using Hugging Face Transformers, PEFT, and QLoRA on the MedQA dataset, and served via vLLM for efficient inference.
+Once a tumor is detected and classified, the system creates a heatmap on the image and generates a diagnostic report.
+Users can then interact with an AI medical chatbot, powered by Gemma 2B IT, a large language model served via vLLM for efficient inference.
 To provide evidence-based responses, the chatbot uses LangChain to perform retrieval-augmented generation (RAG), querying a FAISS-indexed vector database populated with embeddings of PubMed literature scraped using BeautifulSoup.

 ### Deployment